LiamDBailey/climwin/README.md

 For more detailed insight on how to use climwin to investigate climate data see our introductory vignette using `vignette("climwin", package = "climwin")`, or our more advanced vignette with `vignette("advanced_climwin", package = "climwin")`.

-To access the current beta version please visit our github repository.
+To access the current beta version please visit our github repository (LiamDBailey/climwin).